lingtalfi/Bate/MicroStringTool.md

-This class contains functions for manipulating strings at the level char.
+Class for manipulating strings at the level char.

 All examples here use